danithaca/s2c2/tests/README.md

-default |  Then /^save last response$/ default |  Then print the setting :key default |  Then /^pause (?P<seconds>\d+) second(s?)$/ default | Given /^(?:|I )am on (?:|the )homepage$/ default |  When /^(?:|I )go to (?:|the )homepage$/ default | Given /^(?:|I )am on "(?P<page>[^"]+)"$/
+default |  Then /^save last response$/ default |  Then print the setting :key default |  Then /^pause (?P<seconds>\d+) second(s?)$/ default |  When I run the following Javascript: default | Given /^(?:|I )am on (?:|the )homepage$/ default |  When /^(?:|I )go to (?:|the )homepage$/ default | Given /^(?:|I )am on "(?P<page>[^"]+)"$/